 Individual therapyIndividual therapy allows you to meet one-on-one with a therapist on a regular basis to discuss your addiction and potential behavioral routes to long-lasting recovery.
 Therapy may additionally treat co-occurring psychological conditions like depression or anxiety that may also reinforce substance use.

 Group therapyGroup therapy complements individual therapy and allows you to build a peer support system.
 Group sessions may involve the 12-step paradigm or focus on specialty topics like co-occurring mental illness.
 Groups create an environment of shared accountability to help you maintain sobriety.

-Family therapyFamily support is crucial in long-term recovery, so therapy during inpatient residential treatment may include family members.
+Family therapyFamily support is crucial in long-term recovery, so therapy during a residential inpatient program may include family members.
 This can help improve communication in the family unit and help educate them so they feel equipped to help you stay sober and drug-free after inpatient treatment.

-Inpatient residential treatment can be beneficial because it provides a structured and safe environment to help you focus on recovery away from the stresses of daily life.
+A residential inpatient program can be beneficial because it provides a structured and safe environment to help you focus on recovery away from the stresses of daily life.
 It eliminates triggers and distractions that can hinder sobriety.
 Its numerous benefits include:

 - Access to 24/7 medical care to manage withdrawal symptoms and other physical conditions.

 - A structured environment with scheduled days to help you develop a healthier lifestyle.

 - Nutritional guidance to help improve your diet and restore deficient vitamins and nutrients.